LucasLobo/aggregator/README.md

 ## Context

-At Unbabel we deal with a lot of translation data.
+We deal with a lot of translation data.
 One of the metrics we use for our clients' SLAs is the delivery time of a translation.

 In the context of this problem, our translation flow is modeled as only one event.